Hukus Bukus

 Hukus Bukus is a 2023 Indian Hindi-language sport drama film directed by Vinay Bhardwaj.
 The film stars Darsheel Safary, Arun Govil, Sajjad Delafrooz, Gautam Vij and Mir Sarwar.
-Darsheel has played the role of fan of cricketer Sachin Tendulkar.
+Darsheel Safary has played the role of fan of cricketer Sachin Tendulkar.

 Set in Kashmir in 1999, the title of the film is derived from the popular Kashmiri folk song of the same name.
 Hukus Bukus was released in theatres on 3 November 2023.